new3Rs/MPSGraphBuilder/README.md

 # MPSGraphBuilder
 MPSGraphBuilder builds an MPSGraph instance from a .mlmodel format file.

+This project was terminated since mpsgraphtool in macOS Sonoma is for you.

 # WARNING
 Many layers are not tested, just implemented.